XavierEgan/3D_Pathtracer/writeup/writeup.md

 # 3d Raytracer
-## Section 1 - what are meshs?
+## Section 1 - Rayracing
-A mesh in 3d graphics is a collection of triangles, where a triangle is a collection of 3 verticies, which are each 3 doubles representing the verts x, y and z location in 3d space.

-### Möller–Trumbore intersection
+### Ray intersection with a triangle (Möller–Trumbore intersection)
-In order to determine if our ray has hit a triangle, we can use the Möller–Trumbore ray intersection algorithm. [learn more](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm#External_links).
+In order to determine if and where a ray has hit our triangle, we can use the Möller–Trumbore ray intersection algorithm. [learn more](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm#External_links).

-My implimentation (very closely following wikipedias implimentation), shown below, takes in a ray and a triangle and returns 1 or 0 depending on if there was an intercept.
+My implimentation (very closely following [wikipedias](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm#External_links) implimentation), shown below, takes in a ray and a triangle and returns 1 or 0 depending on if there was an intercept.
 It also takes in a pointer to a Vec3 and modifies it with the location of the intercept.
 We need to know where the intercept is for later when we do ray tracing.
 ```C
 int ray_triangle_intercept(Vec3 ray, Vec3 ray_origin, Tri tri, Vec3* int_pos) {
     ray = vec_normalise(ray);